relevium/IOS-APP/README.md

 # To Do

+* build user profile
 * login with third parties
-* chat with users
 * tuning the UI

 # In Progress

-* working on profile
+* chat with users

 # Done